 the use of fuelwood, charcoal, animal dung and agricultural residues in stoves with very low efficiencies.

-fuels and electricity used in the transport of goods or persons within the national territory irrespective of the economic sector within which the activity occurs.
+refers under IEA statistical purposes to fuels and electricity used in the transport of goods or persons within the national territory irrespective of the economic sector within which the activity occurs.
 This includes fuel and electricity delivered to vehicles using public roads or for use in rail vehicles; fuel delivered to vessels for domestic navigation; fuel delivered to aircraft for domestic aviation; and energy consumed in the delivery of fuels through pipelines.
 Fuel delivered to international marine and aviation bunkers is presented only at the world level and is excluded from the transport sector at the domestic level.

 includes oil shale, oil sands-based extra heavy oil and bitumen, derivatives such as synthetic crude products, and liquids derived from natural gas – gas-to-liquid (GTL) or coal-to-liquid (CTL).